How I sold 5 acres of land using BitBay’s blockchain based smart-contracts:

 Double Deposit Escrow — both parties have to put money in the deal, and if anyone backs out, both parties lose.
 This creates a synergistic relationship between both sides, and automates enforceability of the contract.

-Dynamic Rolling Peg — The automated control of supply and demand.
-This keeps the BAY currency stable, so users don’t have to worry about huge market fluctuations during transactions (which most other cryptocurrencies experience).
+A Dynamic Rolling Peg — The automated, flexible, and decentralized control of supply and demand.
+This allows the BAY currency to act as both a store of value and a medium of exchange.
+WELCOME TO THE ERA OF PROGRAMMABLE MONEY!
+With the peg, users don’t have to worry about huge market fluctuations during transactions (which almost all other cryptocurrencies experience).
+At the same time, the price is not fixed, so it can still be beneficial for investors.
 For a better understanding check this out.
 (This will be implemented in Q2, 2018)

 Built-in wallet to the client — This one of the highest security wallets, which interacts perfectly with the marketplace.
 There is the option for staking as well.
 (Web wallet is soon to be released)